marafathussain/ML_book_easy/chapters/chapter1.md

 Humans are good at this, but:
 - We fatigue
 - We're subjective and inconsistent
-- We can't process millions of images
+- We cannot process millions of images
 - Subtle patterns escape our perception

 Machine learning excels at pattern recognition: